 You can not always have someone to motivate you.
-And when it comes to taking matters in your hands, self-motivation steps in.
+And when it comes to taking matters into your hands, self-motivation steps in.
 Self-motivation is free of all external forces and is only affected by your own craving of achieving your goals.

-How can you differentiate between self motivation and external motivation?
+How can you differentiate between self-motivation and external motivation?

 Consider this example –

-External motivation is studying because you want to get a good grade, while self motivation is studying because you are curious about the topics.
+External motivation is studying because you want to get a good grade, while self-motivation is studying because you are curious about the topics.